modernweb-dev/web/packages/test-runner/README.md

 wtr test/**/*.test.js --coverage
 ```

-### Writing tests
+## Writing tests

 Web test runner can support different test frameworks.
-By default we use [@web/test-runner-mocha](https://github.com/modernweb-dev/web/tree/master/packages/test-runner-mocha), check out the docs to learn more about authoring tests.
+By default we use [@web/test-runner-mocha](https://github.com/modernweb-dev/web/tree/master/packages/test-runner-mocha), check out the docs to learn more about writing tests.

+### JS tests

+When you point the test runner at a JS file, it will hand the file to the configured test framework to load and run it.

+See the config section to learn more about how to configure the test framework, and how to customize the HTML of the test page.

+### HTML tests

+When you point the test runner at a HTML file you can take full control over the test environment.
+There is no automatic bootstrapping of a test framework, you need to make sure things are set up and results are communicated back to the test runner. [@web/test-runner-mocha](https://github.com/modernweb-dev/web/tree/master/packages/test-runner-mocha) can be used as a library for HTML tests, taking care of most of the heavy lifting.
+You can also use the low level [@web/test-runner-browser-lib](https://github.com/modernweb-dev/web/tree/master/packages/test-runner-browser-lib) for full control.

-### Browsers
+## Browsers

 By default tests are run with the locally installed instance of Chrome.

-#### Puppeteer
+### Puppeteer

 You can run tests with puppeteer, which will download it's own instance of Chromium instead of relying on a globally installed version of Chrome.